open-mmlab/mmpretrain/docs/tutorials/customize_runtime.md

 #### 1. Implement a new hook

-Here we give an example of creating a new hook in MMAction2 and using it in training.
+Here we give an example of creating a new hook in MMClassification and using it in training.

 ```python
 from mmcv.runner import HOOKS, Hook